Virtual boyfriends a match for China's single women

 Girls come to Mr Xu with different needs - some want friendly advice, while others have more romantic requests.

-"While we're interacting, I tell myself: I really am her boyfriend, so how can I treat her well?" he told AFP.
+"While we're interacting, I tell myself: I really am her boyfriend, so how can I treat her well?" he said.

 "But after we're done, I'll stop thinking this way."